EclipseSA/Augmenta/README.md

 # Augmenta

 Augementa is Point-Of-Sale System.
-This is the development branch
+This is the development branch.
+This is where new features will be added where programs that are unreleased to the final product.

 # Features